mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge2/Challenge2.md

 ## Achievement \#4 - Create a build definition for your containerized application ##
 * Navigate to your VSTS environment and select Builds
-* Create a new Build
+* Duplicate the Build Definition from Challenge 1
-* Select Visual Studio template
 * Select the right git repository and branch (the venue repo for your team) in the Get Sources step of your Build process
 * Remove the last two tasks from the process (Copy Files and Publish Build Artifacts)